 Grant Amount \$200,000 to \$799,999 Range General Governing Florida Statutes 125.901.
 Policies CBHC funding or resources shall not be used to replace funding for which other sources are obligated.
 Final cost reimbursement request is due 45 days after end of contract term.
 Core Eligibility Not for profit organizations legally operating in the state of Florida.
-Serving working professionals, families residing in or children going to school in Hillsborough County.
-Services align with Children's Board mission and vision.
-May utilize subcontractors with agreements to meet outcomes.
+Serving working professionals, families residing i in Hillsborough County. in or children going to school Services align with Children's Board mission and vision.
+May utilize subcontractors with agreements to m eet outcomes.
 Final Board approval required.
-Request for Proposal Release October 2021 (FY 2023 grants start October 1, 2022) Current Term and FY 10/1/2024 - 9/30/2025 Grant may be awarded after Grant Period Five-Year Period : 10/1/2022 - 9/30/2027 10/1/2022 but period may still end 9/30/2027 Renewal Process / Contracts that achieve a satisfactory annual contract evaluation are Annual Review renewed based on available funding until end of the Grant Period.
-Contracts that demonstrate areas for improvement may be renewed with modifications or a provider improvement plan.
-A contract may be terminated with (7) days prior written notice.
-General Terms and Conditions Standard or Modified (Letter of Agreement) Administrative As eligible for case management services; Services ASO Supervisor meetings required; and Organization (ASO) Staff training is required in case management and data collection.
-Indirect Allowed Up to 10% or 20% maximum of total direct expenditures based on total agency operating budget as indicated in the audit. (if applicable, subcontractors may also be eligible) Matrix / Work Plan Program and evaluation design includes 4-6 outcomes.
-Lead Agent • \$ 2,500 maximum per subcontract can be added in indirect; (if applicable) Provides administrative, programmatic and fiscal oversight of subcontractor(s), and subcontractor(s); andServes as main liaison with the Children's Board.
-Serves as main haison with the children's boa nu.
+Request for Proposal Release October 2021 (FY 2023 grants start October 1, 2022) Current Term and FY 10/1/2024 - 9/30/2025 Grant may be awarded after Grant Period Five-Year Period: 10/1/2022 - 9/30/2027 10/1/2022 but period may still end 9/30/2027 Renewal Process / Annual Review • Contracts that achieve a satisfactory annual contracts that achieve a satisfactory annual contracts that a satisfactory annual contracts and the Annual Review renewed based on available funding until endContracts that demonstrate areas for improve modifications or a provider improvement pla - • A contract may be terminated with (7) days p General Terms and Conditions • Standard or Modified (Letter of Agreement) Administrative • As eligible for case management services; Services ASO Supervisor meetings required; and Organization (ASO) Staff training is required in case management Indirect Allowed • Up to 10% or 20% maximum of total direct ex - agency operating budget as indicated in the a(if applicable, subcontractors may also be elig Matrix / Work Plan • Program and evaluation design includes 4-6 c \$ 2,500 maximum non subcontrast can be add Lead Agent (if applicable) \$ 2,500 maximum per subcontract can be add Provides administrative, programmatic and fi subcontractor(s); and • Serves as main liaison with the Children's Boa ard.